Continuity of Lyapunov Exponents for Cocycles with Invariant Holonomies: Case 1: the measures are atomic

 \section{Case 1: the measures $m^k_x$ are atomic}

 In this section we will deduce a contradiction to \eqref{eq:mainassump} under the assumption that for every $k\in \N$ there is some $x\in \Sigma$ such that the conditional measure $m^k_x$ contains an atom.
-We first show that $m^k_x$ contains an atom for \emph{every} $x\in \Sigma$ which by ergodicity, implies that the measures $m^k_x$ are all finitely supported.
+We first claim that $m^k_x$ contains an atom for \emph{every} $x\in \Sigma$ which by ergodicity, implies that the measures $m^k_x$ are all finitely supported.
+The proofs of Lemmas \ref{lemma: atoms on the projections} and \ref{lemma: atoms on the conditional measures} given below are not new; to the best of our knowledge they first appear as a consequence of \cite[Lemmas 5.2, 5.3]{BV}.
+We reproduce the proofs here for completeness.

 For each $k$, consider

 By hypothesis, $\gamma ^k_0>0$ for all $k$.

 \begin{lemma} For each $x\in \Sigma$ there exists $v^k_x\in \Pone$ such that $m^k_x(v^k_x)=\gamma ^k_0$.
 Moreover, $m^k_x(v^k_x)=\gamma ^k_0$ if and only if $m^k_y(A_k(y)^{-1}(v^k_x))=\gamma ^k_0$ for all $y\in f^{-1}(x)$. \end{lemma} \begin{proof} Consider $\Gamma ^k_0:=\lbrace x\in \Sigma : m^k_x(v)=\gamma ^k_0 \; \textrm{for some} \; v\in \Pone\rbrace$.
 We argue that this is a non-empty closed set.
 Indeed, let $\lbrace x_j \rbrace _{j\in \mathbb{N}} \subset \Sigma$ and $\lbrace v_j\rbrace _{j\in \mathbb{N}}\subset \Pone$ be sequences such that $m^k_{x_j}(v_j)\xrightarrow{j\rightarrow \infty} \gamma ^k_0$.
 Restricting to a subsequence we may assume that $\lbrace x_j \rbrace _{j\in \mathbb{N}}$ converges to some $x\in \Sigma$ and $\lbrace v_j\rbrace _{j\in \mathbb{N}}$ converges to some $v\in \Pone$.
 Now, as $x\mapsto m^k_x$ is continuous, for each $\varepsilon >0$ we have that